3rd Army Corps (Azerbaijan): Corps territory

 Rovshan Akbarov and Ilham Aliyev at the corps.

 On 15 November 2014, President Ilham Aliyev took part in the opening of the headquarters building, built on the territory of the corps.
 Among the assets on the territory of the corps are the following: Heydar Aliyev Museum, Barracks, 500-seat auditorium, Library, Computer room, Soldiers Club, Medical Center, and Soldiers' Canteen.
-There is also a parade ground, a sports town and a swimming pool that were constructed in the military townlet.
+There is also a parade ground, a sports town, and a swimming pool that were constructed in the military townlet.

 Incidents

-In February 2011, a soldier of the corps shot 8 Azerbaijani servicemen dead at a defense point in near Martakert.
+In February 2011, a soldier of the corps shot 8 Azerbaijani servicemen dead at a defense point near Martakert.